top of page

 • Before you start, make sure your credit score is strong and that you've considered your habits and travel goals before getting a card.

-With that said, I encourage you to continue to Part 2 of the Beginner Series, where you will learn the basics of credit cards and how they work.
-There, I will cover the different card networks and how they can affect pricing and card acceptance by merchants.
+I know I covered a lot here, but I encourage you to continue to Part 2, where I will review the basics of credit cards and how they work.
+There, I will cover the different card networks and how they can affect pricing and card acceptance by merchants, which can significantly affect your strategy.

 Tropical Beach